diderote/chrom_chip/README.md

 * Spike_index: Bowtie2 index for aligning spike-in chromatin.
 * Genome_tsv: paths to ENCODE3 installed genome tsv files.
 If mulitple species in one experiment, separate by commas.

 This pipline handles processing and analyses for ChIPseq data on the University of Miami's Pegasus Computer Cluster using and LSF resource manager.
-(Can be readily adpated to other resource managers: SGE, SLURM)  When fully implemented from start to finish it performs the following tasks:
+(Can be readily adpated to other resource managers: SGE, SLURM or local)  When fully implemented from start to finish it performs the following tasks:

 1. Screening for contamination of other genomes
 2. Fastq quality measurements